kalamuna/playbox/README.md

 # Playbox

-Playbox! is a sandbox-proving-ground for people interested in working with us here at [Kalamuna](http://www.kalamuna.com).
-It's a magnificent and collaborative code-garden where would-be code artists, site builder and designers alike can play around and show what they've got.
-It's also a place where you can ask questions, collaborate and learn.
-In a lot of ways it is kind of like [this](https://www.youtube.com/watch?v=8tJoIaXZ0rw).
-Think you've got what it takes?
+Playbox! is a sandbox-proving-ground for people interested in working with us at [Kalamuna](http://www.kalamuna.com).
+It's a magnificent and collaborative code-garden where would-be code artists, site builder and designers play around and show what they've got.
+It's also a place to ask questions, collaborate and learn.
+It's kind of like [this](https://www.youtube.com/watch?v=8tJoIaXZ0rw).
+Think you've got what it takes to make good Internet?
+Make stuff in Playbox! now and find out.

 ## Your Mission